SuvashBudhathoki/cryptocurrency-portfolio/README.md

 <ul>

-<li>The user can add, edit or delete individual transactions, which will contain information about:</li>
+<li>The user can add, edit or delete individual transactions, which contains information about:</li>
 <ul>
-<li>Name of crypto currency</li>
+<li>Name of crypto currency bought</li>
 <li>Number of Units bought</li>
 <li>Total amount paid for all units</li>
 </ul>

-<li>The user can view the groupedBy transaction list in the Dashboard.</li>
+<li>The user can view the transaction list according to groups of currencies.</li>
 <li>The user can see the transaction total of all the currencies bought.<li>
 <li>The user can sort the transaction list by Date or Amount.</li>
 <li>The user can see the current value of the currencies via CoinMarketCap Api.</li>